Skulduggery Pleasant (novel): Skulduggery Pleasant

-In the novel, Skulduggery Pleasant is a detective, magician, and warrior.
+In the novel, Skulduggery Pleasant is a 443-year-old skeleton detective, magician, and warrior.
 He fought against Mevolent under Grand Mage Meritorious during the secret war as one of the leaders, and is in a group called The Dead Men but was caught in a deadly trap by Nefarian Serpine under Mevolent's command.
 He killed Skulduggery's wife and child in front of him.
 Furious, Skulduggery grabbed a dagger to kill Serpine with, but Serpine had planned this, and the handle of the dagger was poisoned.
 Serpine tortured Skulduggery for a few days then killed him.
 After Skulduggery's death, his body was impaled on a spike and burned as an example to Mevolent's other enemies.
 Though as a result of a necromancer's experiment, Skulduggery did not move on after his death, but stayed and watched the war progress; to his horror, the tide turned and Mevolent gained advantage.
 In the books, Skulduggery's past life name (given name) has not been revealed, though author Derek Landy says his taken name was "Skulduggery Pleasant" before he died.
 Skulduggery accepts the sacrifice of individuals as a necessary part of war, but he is highly reluctant to allow this to happen to Stephanie (aka Valkyrie Cain).
 He protects her diligently throughout the novel.